silkchain/TurboBlockExplorer/README.md

 ## Preview

-This project explores blocks for an Ethereum blockchain (now with a Ethereum testnet node running behind a server url hardcoded in src/constants/index.js).
-You can execute npm start command to preview out of the box at http://localhost:3000/
+This project explores blocks for an Ethereum blockchain (backed by an Ethereum testnet node whose rpc url was hardcoded in src/constants/index.js).
+You can execute npm start command to preview, see http://localhost:3000/

 ```
 npm start